A Guide to 100% Mortgages

 Higher interest rates

 Since lenders perceive a greater risk with putting no deposit down, 100% mortgages typically come with higher interest rates compared to traditional mortgages with a deposit.
 This means higher monthly repayments throughout the mortgage term.
+To find out more about interest rates, read our handy guide to mortgage rates to discover everything you need to know.

 It’s easier to fall into negative equity